ARaveala/ft_transendence_dev/README.md

 - user management (1)
 - Game customization options.
 (0.5)
 - Multiple language support (0.5)
-- Minor module: Expanding Browser Compatibility (0.5)
+- Expanding Browser Compatibility (0.5)
 - Implement Two-Factor Authentication (2FA) and JWT (1)
 - Implement WAF/ModSecurity with Hardened Configuration and HashiCorp Vault for Secrets Management (1)
 - Server-Side Pong (1)
--   Minor module: Monitoring system.
+- Monitoring system.
 (0.5)

 #### maybe
-game graphics with babylon (1)
+- game graphics with babylon (1)
-Major module: Introduce an AI opponent.
+- Major module: Introduce an AI opponent.
 (1) easy to add later
+- Multiplayer (more than 2 players in the same game) (1) (apparently easy , also easy to do later)